Omnithermal Perfect Simulation for Multi-server Queues: Variants and conclusions

-We have shown how the efficient Algorithm 2 of \cite{Connor-Kendall-2015} for $M/G/c$ queues may be modified to allow for omnithermal perfect simulation; our new algorithm uses a simple test to determine whether or not the dominating process used for the $c$-server algorithm needs to be extended further into the past in order to allow for simultaneous sampling from $M/G/(c+m)$ queues for any desired $m\in\mathbb{N}$.
-Furthermore, we have provided numerical evidence which suggests that, at least in the case of moderate traffic intensity, the Omnithermal Algorithm requires minimal additional computational expense.
+We have shown how the efficient Algorithm~\ref{alg2} of \cite{Connor-Kendall-2015} for $M/G/c$ queues may be modified to allow for omnithermal perfect simulation; our new algorithm uses a simple test to determine whether or not the dominating process used for the $c$-server algorithm needs to be extended further into the past in order to allow for simultaneous sampling from $M/G/(c+m)$ queues for any $m\in\mathbb{N}\cup\{\infty\}$.
+The Omnithermal Algorithm has finite expected run-time and, furthermore, we have provided numerical evidence which suggests that for a wide range of parameters it involves relatively little additional computational expense.
+We conclude by briefly considering two variants of our algorithm.

-We conclude by noting two extensions of our algorithm.
-Our first observation is that the coalescence arguments underpinning Section~\ref{sec:omnithermal} do not rely in any way on the distribution of inter-arrival times.
-As noted in the introduction, \cite{Blanchet-etal-2015} have recently shown how to implement domCFTP for $GI/GI/c$ queues using a random assignment dominating process with upper and lower sandwiching processes in the style of Algorithm 2 above.
-It is therefore possible to perform omnithermal simulation for these queues, by using their algorithm in place of Algorithm 2 in step 1 of the Omnithermal Algorithm.